Figures at Sebright Arms

 The audience at Sebright Arms was already spoiled by Figures before Yuill came onstage.
 As an act in their own right, Figures take analogue electronic house music to the next level and create an impressive sound.
 Look out for these guys, live, remixing and recorded.

-For further information about Figures and future events visit here.
+For further information and future events visit Figures’ website here.